GBADsInformatics/AHLE-CaseStudy/Dash App/assets/GBADs_Documentation/_build/html/_sources/References/Ethiopia.md

 # Ethiopia Case Study

 <p>
 Population parameters for the Ethiopia case study are derived from CSA data.
-The data can be accessed at the following locations.
+These data can be accessed at the following locations.
 </p>

 | Species | URL |